 The role of gut microbiome has been a focal point of many studies over the past several decades, with its potential beneficial effects in metabolizing essential nutrients, providing energy and enhancing immune system (2, 3, 4).
 For example, Butyricicoccus Pullicaecorum and Butyricicoccus Pullicaecorum produce butyrate, an essential metabolite for human homeostasis and disease prevention (5) while Lactobacillus strains are involved in essential vitamins metabolism (6).
 Our study demonstrated that host genotype and diet may alter gut microbiota.
-Both, bacterial diversity and individual bacterial strain relative abundances changed significantly based on diet and genotype, and Nrf2 KO genotype showed stronger effects on the bacterial diversity than diet.
-Firmicutes, Bacteroidetes and Proteobacteria, the most abundant bacterial phyla, have been altered by both, diet and Nrf2 KO.
-Individual bacteria at different taxonomic levels showed a pattern of being consistently affected by both, genotype and diet.
+Both bacterial diversity and individual bacterial strain relative abundances changed significantly based on diet and genotype, and Nrf2 KO genotype showed stronger effects on the bacterial diversity than diet.
+Firmicutes, Bacteroidetes and Proteobacteria, the most abundant bacterial phyla, have been altered by both diet and Nrf2 KO.
+Individual bacteria at different taxonomic levels showed a pattern of being consistently affected by genotype and diet.
 For instance, Firmicutes Ruminococcus was found in higher relative abundance in the PEITC-added diet groups and in Nrf2 KO mice.

 Ruminococcus are anaerobic, gram-positive bacteria and belong to the phylum of Firmicutes.
 So far, eleven Ruminococcus species have been identified and fall into bacterial family Ruminococcaceae and Lachnospiraceae (64, 65).
 Previous studies showed that Ruminococcus degraded and fermented cellulosic biomass into short-chain fatty acid (SCFA) for herbivorous ruminants (66, 67, 68).
 Ruminococcus Torques was reported to be abundant in the irritable bowel syndrome subjects in a placebo control double blind study (69).
 Multiple probiotic interventions were able to reduce Ruminococcus Torques abundance significantly based on results obtained from quantitative real-time polymerase chain reaction (qPCR), suggesting that Ruminococcus Torques may be used as biomarker in evaluating probiotic activity.
 As a part of normal flora in gastrointestinal tract, another Ruminococcus species, Gnavus showed to be in high abundance in the IBD patients, with increased level of oxidative stress in the gut (70), potentially caused by cytokine production such as TNF-a (71).
 Firmicutes has also been reported to be overpopulated in infants who developed respiratory and skin allergic diseases (72).
 Mice orally garaged by purified Ruminococcus Gnavus also developed airway inflammation by cytokine secretion such as interleukins 25 and 33.
-This study showed significant increase in the abundance of Firmcutes Ruminoccus in fecal samples at the late but not at the early timepoints irrespective of diet and genotype.
+This study showed a significant increase in the abundance of Firmcutes Ruminoccus in fecal samples at the late but not at the early timepoints irrespective of diet and genotype.
 Aging has been linked to the accumulation of harmful inflammatory bacteria in the guts but in this study, we found that the increased level of Firmucutes Ruminoccus was mainly associated with Nrf2 KO suggesting that Nrf2 KO accelerates the increase of Firmucutes Ruminoccus’s relative abundance.
 This suggests that Nrf2 might play an important role in regulating the gut microbiota profile and suppress pathogenic species such as Firmucutes Ruminoccus as the animal age.

 Interestingly, we also observed that the phylum Ruminoccus were elevated at the early timepoint in the PEITC groups.
 Bacteroidetes Rikenella was also found significantly elevated in Nrf2 KO groups, suggesting that it may correlate with gut diseases (73, 74, 75, 76).
 Overall, genetic KO (mutation) has a strong impact on the host microbiota profile over time and should be considered as a biomarker when developing probiotic or microbiota intervention therapy in the future.